Have you got a house on a sloping block with drainage problems?

 If you are unfortunate enough to be in the overland flow path and are taking water from the council road or street then your problems are even wetter and slightly harder to solve.
 You are going to need to speak to the council about diverting water away from your property.

-Capture the surface water at surface level, divert it around your house and discharge downslope of your house.
+Capture the surface water at surface level, divert it around your house and discharge it on the downslope side of your house.

 Underground flow from your neighbour